-In addition, on October 25, 2017, the Board of Directors of Lazard authorized the repurchase of up to \$200,000 of additional shares of Class A common stock, which authorization will expire on December 31, 2019.
+In addition, on October 25, 2017, the Board of Directors of Lazard authorized the repurchase of up to \$200,000 of additional shares of Lazard Ltd's Class A common stock, which authorization will expire on December 31, 2019.

-During the nine month period ended September 30, 2017, the Company had in place trading plans under Rule 10b5-1 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), pursuant to which it effected stock repurchases in the open market.
+During the nine month period ended September 30, 2017, Lazard Ltd had in place trading plans under Rule 10b5-1 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), pursuant to which it effected stock repurchases in the open market.